DappyKit/web4-quiz-template/README.md

 - Customize the UI to match your brand
 - Add more quiz features like timers or difficulty levels
 - Share your quizzes with the world!
+- Leverage the built-in Farcaster integration to share your quizzes on Farcaster

 ---